mraible/mongock-docs/site/runner/runner-springboot.md

 [[TOC]]

 ## Introduction
 As its name suggests, this runner is the one to use with Springboot.
-It leverages the Springboot features, like the ApplicationContext, profiles and EnventPublisher, to provides a smooth user experience
+It leverages the Springboot features, like the ApplicationContext, profiles and EventPublisher, to provides a smooth user experience.

 It supports both building approaches, builder and autoconfiguration.